– Julie, Emma’s mum

-Cancer Council Queensland also offers support and information to all Queenslanders affected by cancer.
+Cancer Council Queensland offers support and information to all Queenslanders affected by cancer.
 If you have been affected, or know someone that is, please know we’re here to help.
 For information and support, phone 13 11 20, Monday to Friday.

 Help researchers understand the genetic changes that cause cancers to spread through the body.